University of Southern Maine: Club sports

 The University of Southern Maine has six club sports teams.
 They include ice hockey, men's rugby, men's volleyball, women's volleyball, dance team, and esports.
 The largest club is the USM Esports team, a competitive video gaming team, with 170 participating students during the 2023–2024 academic year.
 In 2024, Town & Country Federal Credit Union donated $750,000 to create The Collab: Esports Arena within the Brooks Student Center on the Gorham campus.

 Controversy

 Parking Revenue Recovery Services

 In 2023–2024, USM instituted a new parking policy and hired controversial Colorado-based vendor Parking Revenue Recovery Services to administer it.
 Students reported that the system was prone to errors, it issued tickets to cars doing drop offs, and the company was difficult to communicate with.
 Some students had parking ticket bills totaling thousands of dollars.
 Parking tickets issued for $55 for each violation.
-Both students and community members have complained about the system that is difficult to use.
+Both students and community members have complained that the system is difficult to use.